Jonlysun/DERETFound/README.md

 1. Download the pre-training and fine-tuning model

-You can download the pre-training model and fine-tuning models from [baiduDisk code:7n7v ](https://pan.baidu.com/s/1TBVNlaR9xW_rqA8ZdrRuOg) and the example images named exampledata.zip from [here](https://github.com/Jonlysun/DERETFound/releases/tag/data).
+You can download the pre-training model and fine-tuning models from [Zenodo](https://zenodo.org/records/10253561) or [baiduDisk code:7n7v ](https://pan.baidu.com/s/1TBVNlaR9xW_rqA8ZdrRuOg) and the example images named exampledata.zip from [here](https://github.com/Jonlysun/DERETFound/releases/tag/data).
 Then, you can unzip the file and put the folder `exampledata` and `checkpoint` in the root directory of DERETFound.

 ```
 exampledata/